SydneyBioX/BenchHub/README.md

 BenchHub is a data storage framework implemented in R language to facilitate living benchmarks.
 It aims to enhance reproducibility and accessibility of benchmarking studies by making it easier to store, analyse and share benchmarking data.

-The three components currently in BenchHub are:\
+The three components currently in BenchHub are:
-- **Trio**: A data structure consisting of Dataset, Evidence and Metric to faciliate the sharing of benchmarking datasets within the community.\
+- **Trio**: A data structure consisting of Dataset, Evidence and Metric to faciliate the sharing of benchmarking datasets within the community.
-- **BenchmarkInsight**: A data structure for storing benchmarking results and provides a collection of visualisations to faciliate the analysis of benchmarking results. - **BenchmarkInsight**: A data structure for storing collections of Trio objects and helper functions for specific benchmarking tasks.
+- **BenchmarkInsights**: A data structure for storing benchmarking results and provides a collection of visualisations to faciliate the analysis of benchmarking results.
+- **BenchmarkStudy**: A data structure for storing collections of Trio objects and helper functions for specific benchmarking tasks.

-BenchHub aims to make benchmarking easier for multiple groups of users in the community: - **Benchmark Developers**: BenchHub offers a central storage for contributing benchmarking studies with the community - **Method Contributors**: BenchHub allows evaluation of new tools against established benchmarks in the database without starting from scratch\
+BenchHub aims to make benchmarking easier for multiple groups of users in the community:
+- **Benchmark Developers**: BenchHub offers a central storage for contributing benchmarking studies with the community
+- **Method Contributors**: BenchHub allows evaluation of new tools against established benchmarks in the database without starting from scratch
 - **Benchmark Consumers**: BenchHub allows exploring and interpretation of results to make informed method selections

 ### Trio

 Trio is built around three key components:

-**Data**: Data used by the methods to generate output.\
+- **Data**: Data used by the methods to generate output.
-**Supporting Evidence**: Metadata to compare with the output of methods, such as cell type, patient outcome, disease pathway.\
+- **Supporting Evidence**: Metadata to compare with the output of methods, such as cell type, patient outcome, disease pathway.
-**Metric**: Evaluation metrics used to compare output of methods with supporting evidence.
+- **Metric**: Evaluation metrics used to compare output of methods with supporting evidence.

 Trio is implemented as R6 object with fields to store each of the components.